How can I help prevent academic dishonesty?

-Preventing academic dishonesty requires effort from everyone.
-Faculty and Instructors must stress the importance in turning in your own work and citing sources where needed.
+Preventing academic misconduct requires effort from everyone.
+Faculty and Instructors must stress the importance of turning in your own work and citing sources where needed.
 Students must also be honest about the work that they complete and turn in.

 Faculty

-These are resources that we are offering faculty members on campus in regards to helping prevent acts of academic dishonesty.
+These are resources that we are offering faculty members on campus in regards to helping prevent acts of academic misconduct.

 These are websites that can be incorporated into the current Canvas site that Nebraska uses.
 Below are instructions on how to utilize this website directly in your assignments on Canvas.